 - “What should I do if I am worried about how my body responds to the vaccine?”

 - “Can I get vaccinated with the medications I am currently taking?”

-- “Can I get vaccinated against COVID-19 if I need to get a different vaccination soon too?”
+- “Can I get my shot if I need to get a different vaccination soon too?”

 You’re in charge of your health